chandra-fase/TripleTen_projects/02-EDA_project/README.md

 ## Project description

-For this project, you’ll work with data from Instacart.
-Instacart is a grocery delivery platform where customers can place a grocery order and have it delivered to them, similar to how Uber Eats and Door Dash work.
-This particular dataset was publicly released by Instacart in 2017 for a Kaggle competition.
-Although the original dataset is no longer available on the Instacart website, we’ve created CSV files that contain a modified version of that data.
-Download these files and use them for your project.
-The dataset we've provided for you has been modified from the original.
-We've reduced the size of the dataset so that your calculations run faster and we’ve introduced missing and duplicate values.
-We were also careful to preserve the distributions of the original data when we made our changes.
+This project focuses on analyzing data sourced from Instacart, a popular grocery delivery platform that allows customers to order groceries for home delivery, akin to the functionalities offered by Uber Eats or Door Dash.

-Your mission is to clean up the data and prepare a report that gives insight into the shopping habits of Instacart customers.
-After answering each question, write a brief explanation of your results in a markdown cell of your Jupyter notebook.
+The primary objective is to undertake data cleaning procedures, refining the dataset to ensure accuracy and reliability.
+Subsequently, the task is to compile a comprehensive report that delves into the shopping behaviors exhibited by Instacart customers.

-This project will require you to make plots that communicate your results.
-Make sure that any plots you create have a title, labeled axes, and a legend if necessary; and include plt.show() at the end of each cell with a plot.
+## Key Project Tasks:

+- Data Cleaning: Rigorous cleaning procedures to address inconsistencies, missing values, or any data irregularities within the Instacart dataset.

+- Insight Generation: Utilizing cleaned data to extract valuable insights into the shopping habits of Instacart users.
+This includes identifying trends, preferences, or patterns within the dataset.

+- Report Creation: Developing a comprehensive report summarizing your findings, supported by well-designed plots that effectively communicate your analysis results.

 ## Description of the data